alpaca-core/alpaca-core-sdk/inference/llama.cpp/README.md

 * GGUF metadata access (`llama_model_meta_*`) is not great.
 We should provide a better interface
 * `llama_chat_apply_template` does not handle memory allocation optimally.
 There's a lot of room for improvement
 * Give vocab more visibility
+* The sampling prev buffer is a `vector` but is essentially a ring buffer.
+That's because `llama_sample_repetition_penalties` accepts a span.
+Can we do something about that and use an actual ring buffer?